Many of you who smoke have been told about the risks. You might have even tried to quit before or are still working towards quitting.

 Remember that each craving lasts only 90 seconds, and withdrawal symptoms (like irritability) usually decrease after two weeks.

 There are lots of ways to get support.
-Here are some things you can try:
+Here are some things you can:

-• Engage with your local Stop Smoking services.
+• engage with your local Stop Smoking services (see below!)

 Studies show that people who use Stop Smoking services are three times more likely to quit successfully.
 These services offer free advice, support and encouragement.

-It’s never too late to quit smoking, and there are plenty of ways to get the support you need.
+It is never too late to quit smoking.
 Take the first step today: your health and recovery will thank you for it.